KittyGiraudel/github-release-search/README.md

 REPO=github-release-search
 ```

-Fetching releases and caching them (path can be specific with `--cacheFile`) to speed things up and avoid API limitations:
+Fetching releases and caching them (path can be specific with `--cacheDir`) to speed things up and avoid API limitations:

 ```
 npm run fetch